artificially-ai/ai-engineering/README.md

-# MLflow Service
+# Artificial Intelligence Engineering

-This repository contains a Proof of Concept on how to integrate Jupyter Notebooks with MLflow, for AI models versioning and serving, and SFTP / Minio for artefacts storage.
+This repository contains a Proof of Concept on how to integrate Jupyter Notebooks with MLflow, for AI models versioning and serving, and SFTP & Minio for artefacts storage.

-The PoC has been implemented in a way to mimic MLflow running as a remote tracking server, within a Docker container, and the SFTP or Minio also running remotely in another Docker container.
+The PoC has been implemented in a way to mimic MLflow running as a remote tracking server, as a Docker container, and the SFTP and Minio also running as docker containers.
 To ease the way the Jupyter notebooks communicate with the MLflow tracking server, Jupyter Lab has also runs within a Docker container.

 All the three containers run with the assistance of Docker Compose, which also